wp-plugins/syrinx-slideshow/readme.txt

 3. screenshot-3.jpg

 == Changelog ==
+= 1.0.13 =
+* Updated JavaScript filenames to reflect new versions.

 = 1.0.12 =
 * Added Upload button to image field in slideshow editor, which will popup the standard image thickbox from wordpress.
 This allows images to be